-- The ICPC-3 App is implemented as a Progressive Web Application, which can be installed as an app on your home screen.
-Depending on your operating system (Android, Windows or iOS) an Install button may be visible that can be used to install the app.
+- The ICPC-3 App is implemented as a Progressive Web Application and can be installed (like any app) on your home screen.
+Depending on your operating system (Android, Windows or iOS) and web browser an Install button may appear, which can be used to install the app.

 - In case, the Install button is not visible, the app can be installed by using the option ‘Install to home screen’ (or similar) in the menu of the browser.

-- Your account (name and password) can also be used on the ICPC-3 online browser: ICPC3.eggbird.eu
+- Your account (name and password) can also be used on the ICPC-3 online browser.

 BUT! before moving to the Coding Fun! via the ICPC-3 Browser website: Please read this information on ICPC-3 first.
 It will support the understanding of how ICPC-3 is composed, which is required to assign a phrase or expression to the correct classes within ICPC-3.

 There are also instruction video’s on the ICPC-3 Introduction and the Coding Fun.